Ask anyone what they want most out of life and they’ll probably say happiness. The problem is that we tend to look for it in all the wrong places.

 This is one of our favorite ways of cultivating happiness, because of how quick and easy it is.
 Thinking of 3 things that you are grateful, takes only a few minutes, and yet has an immeasurable impact on your happiness levels.
 During the challenge you will develop simple ways to view situations in a more positive light, and to express gratitude for all the blessings you have in your life.

 Mindfulness is the ability to stay focused and aware in the present moment, and to accept ones emotions, feelings and thoughts regardless of whether they are positive and negative.
-Mindfulness has the ability to rewire your brain and provides invaluable benefits not only to your happiness level, but to your health, longevity and creativity.
+Engaging in mindful activities rewires your brain and provides invaluable benefits not only to your happiness level, but to your health, longevity and creativity.
 While the concept of mindfulness can sometimes be difficult to grasp, our 30 day happiness challenge demystifies it by providing simple practices that you can incorporate in your daily life.

 Your signature strengths refer to the character strengths that you have.
-Not only do these strengths define who you are as a person, they energize you once you start using them more regularly in your everyday life.
+Not only do these strengths define who you are as a person, but they also energize.
+Particularly once you start using them more regularly in your everyday life.
 These strengths will help you determine the core of your personality, and allow you to live your life in accordance with your values.
 During the 30 day happiness challenge you will learn what your individual signature strengths are , and develop a strategy to incorporate it in your daily life.

 Finding meaning in our lives helps us feel more content and satisfied.
 During the last week of the challenge you will focus on understanding what you want out of your life, so that you can live according to the values & principles that are important to you.